andersonfernandes/finances-api/README.md

 If you want to use Docker(Recomended):

 1. Install docker and docker-compose
-2. Run `docker-compose up -d` to start the development server at [localhost:5000](http://localhost:5000)
+2. Run `docker-compose up -d` to start a detached development server at [localhost:5000](http://localhost:5000)
-3. Run `docker attach finances-api_web_1` to attach your terminal with the server process
+3. Run `docker attach finances-api_web_1` to attach your terminal with the server process (this allow you to follow the server logs and use [pry](https://github.com/pry/pry))

 If you don't want to use Docker: